Northern Grown Perennials

 Through the years we have been blessed with

-at least six variegated sports of ‘Sum And
+at least six variegated sports of ‘Sum And Substance’.
+All have

-sports already available.
-However, observing this sport for the last years
+However, observing this sport for the last years we have found it

-we have found it distinctively unique: The base color is typical S&S,
+distinctively unique: The base color is typical S&S, but edged in a

-but edged in a very regular cream-yellow edge of about 3/4”.
+very regular cream-yellow edge of about 3/4”.

 Beyond this the presentation is unlike the